Huskyeder/stackato-doc/user/deploy/app-debug.rst

 Remote Debugging
 ================

-Different languages have different tools an protocols for remote debugging, but most require a connection between the running application code and the debugging tool or IDE on a port and protocol other than standard HTTP(S).
+Different languages have different tools and protocols for remote debugging, but most require a connection between the running application code and the debugging tool or IDE on a port and protocol other than standard HTTP(S).